Everest Base Camp Trek

 What's Included

-• Kathmandu City Tour with tour guide and private transportation
+• Kathmandu City Tour with a tour guide and private transportation

-• 3X Night Hotel accommodation with breakfast in Kathmandu (Kumari Boutique Hotel) or (Kantipur Village Hotel) similar standard
+• 3x nights hotel accommodation with breakfast in Kathmandu (Kantipur Village Hotel), a similar standard

-• Full board meals (breakfast, lunch, dinner), 3Xtea/coffee, and 1X soup per day during the trekking
+• Full board meals (breakfast, lunch, dinner), 3x tea/coffee, and 1x soup per day during the trek

-• Round-trip flight tickets from Kathmandu to Luka Village or from Ramechhap to Lukla (during the peak season)
+• Round-trip flight tickets from Kathmandu to Lukla Village or from Ramechhap to Lukla (during the peak season)

-• Best available tea house accommodations with twin sharing room during the trekking
+• 11x nights best available tea house accommodations with twin sharing room during the trekking

-• Professional, experienced, certified, and English-speaking trekking guide for your entire trekking
+• Professional, experienced, licensed, first-aid trained, and English-speaking trekking guide for your entire trek

-• A porter for the two trekkers (an extra 25 USD per day for a solo traveler)
+• A porter for the two trekkers (weight limit = 10-12 kg per trekker)

 • Food, Accommodation, Salary, Equipment, Medicines, and insurance for trekking staff

-• All the necessary permits and entrance fees during the trekking (National Park Entrance + Municipality Entrance)
+• All the necessary permits and entrance fees during the trek (Sagarmatha National Park Entrance + Khumbu Rural Municipality Entrance)

-• Welcome dinner with a culture show program in a typical Nepali restaurant in Kathmandu
+• Welcome dinner with a cultural show program in a typical Nepali restaurant in Kathmandu

-• A medical kit is carried by our trekking guide/leader
+• A medical kit carried by our trekking guide/leader

-• Trip completion certificate, Footprint Duffel bag, trekking map, and a T-shirt from the company.
-Duffel bags should be returned at the end of the trekking
+• Accomplishment certificate, Footprint Duffel bag, trekking map, and a T-shirt from the company

 • All the government taxes and operating charges of the company

-• Mineral water, soft drinks, hard drinks, showers in the mountains, laundry, and your expenses during the entire Nepal trip
+• Mineral water, hot water, soft/hard drinks, extra meals, showers in the mountains, laundry, phone calls, internet, and mobile/camera charging during the trek

 Dates & Price